GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 NEW YORK, April 17 (Reuters) - World equity markets and commodities fell on Wednesday as global growth concerns continued to take a heavy toll on investor sentiment and disappointing earnings reports weighed on Wall Street stocks.

-U.S. and European shares fell more than 1 percent after the car sales report added to fears about Europe’s economy and after the International Monetary Fund on Tuesday downgraded its global growth projections for this year and next.
+U.S. and European shares fell more than 1 percent after the report on European car sales added to fears about the region’s economy and after the International Monetary Fund on Tuesday downgraded its global growth projections for this year and next.

-Defying earlier industry predictions of a second-half rebound, auto sales in Europe are headed for a sixth straight annual decline to a two-decade low.

-“The macro outlook remains bleak and equities markets are still not pricing it in yet,” said Jerome Troin-Lajous, a trader with Louis Capital Markets.
-“It’s time to get protection, continue to get out of cyclical and industrial stocks, and turn overweight (on) ‘flight-to-safety’ trades.”
+“The macro outlook remains bleak and equities markets are still not pricing it in yet,” Jerome Troin-Lajous, a trader with Louis Capital Markets, said.
+“It’s time to get protection, continue to get out of cyclical and industrial stocks, and turn overweight ‘flight-to-safety’ trades.”

-Gold rose, bucking the fall in oil and other commodities, after a slide to two-year lows this week lured Asian buyers.
-Sentiment was still severely shaken by the biggest two-day loss in 30 years that started last Friday.
+But gold rose, bucking the fall in other commodities, after a slide to two-year lows this week lured Asian buyers.
+Sentiment was still severely shaken by the biggest two-day loss in 30 years.

 The North Sea benchmark has lost nearly 6 percent over the past five sessions in a commodities rout triggered by data showing growth in China, the world’s second-largest oil consumer, slowed unexpectedly in this year’s first three months.